MarquezProject/marquez/examples/airflow/README.md

 $ mkdir dags
 ```

-When writing our DAGs, we'll use [`openlineage-airflow`](https://pypi.org/project/openlineage-airflow), enabling Marquez to observe the DAG and automatically collect task-level metadata.
+When writing our DAGs, we'll use [`openlineage-airflow`](https://pypi.org/project/openlineage-airflow), enabling OpenLineage to observe the DAG and automatically collect task-level metadata.
 Notice that the only change required to begin collecting DAG metadata is to use `openlineage.airflow` instead of `airflow`:

 ```diff
 - from airflow import DAG